kinectron/kinectron/README.md

 Download and unzip [preview release 0.0.4.3](https://github.com/lisajamhoury/kinectron/releases/tag/0.0.4.3).

+We recommend unzipping the folder directly at the C:\ drive level to avoid an error with Windows filename size limitations.

 In the unzipped folder, click on the Electron application to run.

 **Important!** When you run the application for the first time you will get a Windows Firewall warning.
 Allow for both private and public networks to connect.